k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

-> Note: To activate the AI Assistant, install one of the AI connectors and create an interface upon.
+> Note: To activate the AI Assistant, install one of the AI extensions and create an interface upon.